benbpage/Exchange-Infrastructure-View/README.md

 Contact Paul Galjan on Twitter with questions: @PaulGaljan

-Allows you to quickly view the infrastructure requirements of a planned Exchange deployment using the Exchange Server Role Requirements Calculator available at: http://aka.ms/E2013Calc
+Allows you to quickly view the infrastructure requirements of a planned Exchange deployment using the Exchange Server Role Requirements Calculator available at: http://aka.ms/E2013Calc.
+Accompanied by the Processor Query Tool available at: http://bit.ly/29dQDHN

 Tested with version 7.9 of the Calculator.